Team

 Professor of Marketing

-Oliver Koll is Professor of Marketing at the Department of Strategic Management, Marketing and Tourism, University of Innsbruck.
-Oliver's research focuses on techniques to understand brand meaning and how consumer brand meaning relates to managerially relevant brand outcomes, like trust, recommendation or purchasing.
+Oliver Koll is a Professor of Marketing at the Department of Management and Marketing, University of Innsbruck.
+Oliver's research focuses on techniques to understand brand meaning and how consumer brand meaning relates to managerially relevant brand outcomes, like trust, recommendation, or purchasing.
 He also investigates how channel strategies, in particular the entry into discount channels, affect the equity of brands.
-His publications include outlets like The Journal of the Academy of Marketing Science, the European Journal of Marketing and Psychology & Marketing.
+His publications include outlets like The Journal of the Academy of Marketing Science and the European Journal of Marketing and Psychology and Marketing.

 luedicke